 In what ways do we bring the Indigenous culture to our school and classroom?

 One of our favourite ways to learn about different Indigenous Cultures in Canada is to research Indigenous artists and their works of art, styles, media and stories.
-We don’t believe that teaching about a culture over a single day or week is right.
+We don’t believe that teaching about culture over a single day or week is right.
 Cultures should be taught about every day.
 We try to bring our local Indigenous groups into our classroom as often as possible.

 Our school is open to cultural celebrations.
 We have regular guests who tell us about their lives and teach us about the history of different groups of Indigenous People who live in the area.
 Every time we meet someone new, we learn more and more.
 It is a continual learning process.

-While we’ve had dancers, artists and storytellers one of our favourite activities was when a group of Cree women came to our school to teach our class how to make moose soup and duck soup.
+While we’ve had dancers, artists and storytellers one of our favourite activities were when a group of Cree women came to our school to teach our class how to make moose soup and duck soup.
 Students were fascinated with how these women didn’t just go to the grocery store to buy moose.
 It was hunted earlier in the year by some family members.
 One of the most telling comments was when one student said, “I didn’t know Indigenous people ate moose.
 I thought it was just bannock or pemmican.”

-And then we got to learn all about the different foods these women grew up eating-and most of them ate things just like we do.
+We got to learn all about the different foods these women grew up eating-and most of them ate things just like we do.
 No pemmican, but bannock is a favourite for everyone.
 Students learned that their textbooks often didn’t have all the information or they had information that was only accurate for one group of Indigenous People, but not all.

 Another year we had a young male dancer who was showing off his regalia and one of the boys wanted to know how it was made.
 The dancer explained that he had learned to sew and that it was common for the men to sew their own outfits for dancing.
 Sewing was an important skill for hunters historically and he was very proud to be able to sew and pass that skill on to his own children one day.
 We had several boys who started researching sewing projects they could do on their own.

-But these are experiences we never had as students ourselves.
+These are experiences we never had as students ourselves.
 We are dedicated to teaching our students about all cultures in the world, but we are constantly learning, too.

 Art is a common language for everyone.